OpenDSA/OpenDSA/Doc/source/Configuration.rst

         * **threshold** - (optional) the percentage a user needs to score on the exercise to obtain proficiency, defaults to 100% (1 on a 0-1 scale) if omitted

       * JSAV-based diagrams do not need to be listed

+    * **codeinclude** (optional) - an object that maps the path from a codeinclude to a language which should be used for the code.

+      * The following example would set C++ as the language for the codeinclude "Sorting/Mergesort"
+      * Ex: "codeinclude": {"Sorting/Mergesort": "C++"}